Jack-Development/Jack-Development/README.md

 # Hello World, I'm Jack 👋

-I'm a coder from the United Kingdom, currently working in Japan.
-I use GitHub to collaborate, publish, and review my coding journey.
-I'm a lifelong learner, always eager to dive into new languages and expand my skills.
+I'm a programmer and resarcher from the United Kingdom, living in Japan.
+I use GitHub to collaborate, publish, and review my coding projects.
+I'm always ready to learn, always eager to dive into new skills.

 ![Jack's GitHub stats](https://github-readme-stats.vercel.app/api?username=jack-development&show_icons=true&theme=chartreuse-dark)

 ## A Bit More About Me:

-* 🏠 Originally from the United Kingdom 🇬🇧, currently living and working in Japan 🇯🇵
+* 🏠 Originally from the United Kingdom 🇬🇧, currently living in Japan 🇯🇵
-* 🎓 Studying at the University of Birmingham (2020 - 2024)
+* 🎓 Graduated fron the University of Birmingham (2020 - 2024)
-* 🧠 Currently honing my skills in Python, PyTorch, and AI
 * 🔧 Working on various smaller projects to expand my skillset
-* 🗣️ Also, I'm on a journey of learning Japanese language! 🇯🇵
+* 🗣️ Learning Japanese! 🇯🇵

 ## Skills:
 <div>